Stock futures rise ahead of Christmas holiday

 Gains by financial, communication services, energy and other sectors were kept in check by declines elsewhere, including technology companies, which helped pulled the Nasdaq slightly lower.

-Markets in the UK and France will have shortened sessions.
+London's FTSE slipped 0.2% and France's CAC gained 0.1% in holiday shortened sessions.
 German markets were closed.

 In Asia, Tokyo's Nikkei 225 index gained 0.5% on Thursday and the Hang Seng in Hong Kong edged 0.2% higher.